The Goldbergs (2013 TV series)

-The Goldbergs is an American period sitcom television series that premiered on ABC on September 24, 2013.
-The series was created by Adam F. Goldberg and stars Wendi McLendon-Covey, Sean Giambrone, Troy Gentile, and Hayley Orrantia.
+The Goldbergs is an American television sitcom that aired on ABC from September 24, 2013, to May 3, 2023, lasting ten seasons and 229 episodes.
+The series was created by Adam F. Goldberg and starred Jeff Garlin, Wendi McLendon-Covey, Sean Giambrone, Troy Gentile, and Hayley Orrantia.
 The show is produced by Adam F. Goldberg, Seth Gordon and Doug Robinson.
 It is based on Goldberg's childhood and family in the 1980s, with a childhood version of himself.
 On April 19, 2022, the series was renewed for a tenth season, which premiered on September 21, 2022.
-On February 23, 2023, it was announced that the tenth season will be its final season.
+On February 23, 2023, it was announced that the tenth season would be its final season.
+The series finale aired on May 3, 2023.
+The series received positive reviews from critics.

 Premise

-The Goldbergs is set in an alternate version of the 1980s in the Philadelphia suburb of Jenkintown, Pennsylvania, and shows the reality of the 1980s through a preadolescent's and, later in the series, teenager's eyes.
+The Goldbergs is set in a non-chronological representation of the 1980s in the Philadelphia suburb of Jenkintown, Pennsylvania, and shows the reality of the 1980s through a preadolescent's and, later in the series, teenager's eyes.
 The show is loosely based on the showrunner's childhood, during which he regularly videotaped events.
 Many of these videos are reenacted for series episodes, with the original version then shown before the end credits.

 The series stars Jeff Garlin as the father, Murray, and Wendi McLendon-Covey as the mother, Beverly.
 Their two older children are Erica (Hayley Orrantia) and Barry (Troy Gentile).
 The youngest child, Adam (Sean Giambrone), documents his family life with his video camera.
 Beverly's father, Albert "Pops" Solomon (George Segal), is frequently around to provide advice or to help out his grandchildren (often behind his daughter's back).

 The present-day Adult Adam (Patton Oswalt) narrates every episode as taking place in "1980-something".
 The show's episodes are frequently built around the era's pop culture in a non-chronological order, and each season contains references from throughout the decade.

 Many references to real-life Philadelphia-area businesses are made, including the Wawa convenience store chain, Gimbels department store, Willow Grove Park Mall, and Kremp's Florist of Willow Grove, Pennsylvania.
 Additionally, several 1980s cultural icons guest star as themselves on the show and a number of figures from Goldberg's actual life guest star as fictional characters or their own parents.

+The series is an example of 1980s nostalgia.